metadoc/metadoc.js/README.md

 Metadoc is capable of warning developers about some common code issues/concerns:

 - `--warnOnNoCode` triggers a warning whenever a code comment triggers an action for which no related code can be found.
 This is most useful for identifying comments that shouldn't actually be in the code base.

+- `--warnOnSkippedEvents` triggers a warning whenever an event is detected but not documented.
+This is most commonly used to identify events that are considered "internal" to a class.

+- `--warnOnSkippedTags` triggers a warning whenever a tag is skipped.
+This is the default behavior, but this tag will allow this feature to be turned off (i.e. `--warnOnSkippedTags false`)

+- `--errorOnCommentFailure` throws an error when a comment cannot be processed.
+This is the default behavior, but this tag will allow this feature to be turned off (i.e. `--errorOnCommentFailure false`)

 # Documenting Code